Joseph Bast is president and CEO of The Heartland Institute, a 32-year-old national nonprofit research center located in Arlington Heights, Illinois.

-Joseph Bast is president and CEO of The Heartland Institute, a 29-year-old national nonprofit research center located in Chicago, Illinois.
+Joseph Bast is president and CEO of The Heartland Institute, a 32-year-old national nonprofit research center located in Arlington Heights, Illinois.
 According to a recent telephone survey, among state elected officials The Heartland Institute is among the nation’s best-known and most highly regarded “think tanks.”

 His writing has appeared in the Phi Delta Kappan, Economics of Education Review, Wall Street Journal, Investor’s Business Daily, The Cato Journal, USA Today, and many of the country’s largest-circulation newspapers.

 Bast is publisher of four monthly newspapers sent to every national and state elected official and thousands of civic and business leaders.
-Those publications are titled School Reform News, Environment & Climate News, Health Care News, Budget & Tax News, FIRE Policy News, and IT&T News.
+Those publications are titled School Reform News, Environment & Climate News, Health Care News, and Budget & Tax News.

 Prior to being hired as The Heartland Institute’s first employee in 1984, Bast was coeditor of the bimonthly magazine Nomos, and studied economics as an undergraduate at The University of Chicago.